 Image credit: eBuyer

-Using Wireless HDMI you’d plug a sender unit in to your laptop and one in to your TV.
-Line of sight is required for this to work, so you’d have the receiver unit standing up on the TV stand, or, if the dimensions allow it, propped up on top of the TV, Nintendo Wii sensor bar-style.
+Using Wireless HDMI you’d plug a sender unit into your laptop, and one into your TV.
+Line of sight is required for this to work because the high frequency signals are easily blocked by walls, furniture and even too many bodies, so you’d have the receiver unit standing up on the TV stand, or, if the dimensions allow it, propped up on top of the TV, Nintendo Wii sensor bar-style.

 Devices like the high-end DVDO Air (above) can do this and are also capable of wirelessly streaming 3D video.
-So if you’re an enthusiast of all things three dimensional and you’ve got one of LG’s Cinema 3D smart TVs then this could be the droid you’re looking for.
+So if you’re an enthusiast of all things three dimensional and you’ve got a 3D smart TV, then this could be the droid you’re looking for.

-The Xenta Wireless HDMI transmitter and receiver (£120 - below) works on the same principle.
-While it can’t support wireless 3D video transmissions it handles standard 2D HD (720p and 1080p) video perfectly and has a range of 20 meters instead.
+The StarTech Wireless HDMI (£160) works on a similar principle.
+While it can’t support wireless 3D video transmissions it handles standard 2D HD (720p and 1080p) video perfectly and has a range of 55 meters instead.

 What else do I need to know?